Ashusjfs/Task2/README.md

 # Phishing Email Analysis Report

-## 📧 Sample Email Content:
+## Sample Email Content:

 **From:** help@paypa1.com
 **Subject:** Your PayPal account is suspended

 **Body:**
-Dear user,
+Hii there,

 We have detected unusual activity in your PayPal account.
 Please click the link below to verify your account and avoid permanent suspension.